 6 Low-Cost Solutions to Implement Today

-Unless this is the first RedTeam blog you’ve read, you’re going to feel like we’re a broken record on this one.
+Unless this is the first RedTeam Security blog you've read, you're going to feel like we're a broken record on this one.
 Backup.
 Backup today!

 Making sure vital systems files are backed up to a computer that isn't connected to any network can decrease a malware's ability to spread and wipe your configuration files.
 Yet fewer than half of the respondents in Ponemon's 2016 Cost of Cyber Crime study reported advance backup and recovery operations.